 6.1.3 Approval of New Members and other membership changes

-6.1.3.1 The Secretariat requested the GSG to approve the experts proposed and nominated since its 3rd session.
+6.1.3.1 The Secretariat requested the GSG to approve the experts nominated since its 3rd session.
 All nominations were approved by GSG as presented.
 The list is included in Annex 12.

 6.1.3.2 C Xiao noted that he has changed positions recently and his ability to contribute to the GCW results is greatly diminished.
 Together with J Wang of CMA, they will provide names of experts from China to replace C Xiao and augment the Chinese contribution to GCW.
 These proposals will processed using the email approval process. [action]